Viraj-Mhatre-Project/IISER/README.md

-# SpeedSense AI — Vehicle Speed Detection System
+# IISER — Vehicle Speed Detection System

 A **production-ready, full-stack vehicle speed estimation system** that measures real-world vehicle speeds (km/h) from traffic videos using a **ROI line-crossing method** with optional **perspective homography correction**.
 Built with a **FastAPI** backend and a **React + Vite** dashboard.